AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-04-14-ES6#6-spread-operator-and-rest-parameters.md

 // Array [ 0, 1, 2 ]
 ```

-We can replace the ".apply()" syntax and just use the spread operator.
+We can replace the `.apply()` syntax and just use the spread operator.

 Let's look at another example: